isaacnmm/pestpolicy-hugo2XX/content/posts/best-ear-mite-medicine-for-dogs/index.md

 The multi-symptoms product will help you treat some of the following infections on your dog:
-- Itching earlobes and�Clogged ear canal and eardrum.
+- Itching earlobes andClogged ear canal and eardrum.
-- Smelly discharge and odor and�Red swellings and inflammation.
+- Smelly discharge and odor andRed swellings and inflammation.
-- Wax, dirt and debris stuck in the ear way and�Eliminates parasites, bacterial, yeasts and fungal related infections.
+- Wax, dirt and debris stuck in the ear way andEliminates parasites, bacterial, yeasts and fungal related infections.
 EcoEars is a veterinary approved product with a broad spectrum that will aid you in solving most of your dogs ear problems.
 This product is made in USA through a strict adherence to FDA guidelines.
 EcoEars is highly effectives, gentle and strong enough to complete its treatment functions.
 With EcoEars, you will experience 100% safety during and use for both user and the dog.
 It doesnt cause any irritation or discomfort on skin when touched.
 This product is free from pharmaceuticals and chemical components.
 Its ingredients consists of Witch Hazel Extract, Rosemary Extract, Denatured Grain Alcohol, Tea Tree Oil, Organic Mullein Leaf Extract, Boric Acid Ionic Silver Solution, Polysorbate 2 and Vegetable Glycerin.
 EcoEars works on contact.
 Its Natural healing formula makes it penetrate effectively through the ear canals.
 This product it suitable for dogs aged 12 weeks and above.
-**�How to use EcoEars.**
+**How to use EcoEars.**
-- Lay your dog by sides and�Wipe out any dirt or debris gently on the ear way.
+- Lay your dog by sides andWipe out any dirt or debris gently on the ear way.
 - Pour the EcoEars into ear canal until its full  do the same for the other ear.
 - Massage the ear severally to allow deep penetration.
-- Allow your dog to shake its head if need be and�Administer the medicine twice per day for 10 to 15 days.
+- Allow your dog to shake its head if need be andAdminister the medicine twice per day for 10 to 15 days.
 **Donts: **
 Never use it on breeding ears or ruptured eardrums and Never administer oral application on this product.
 Pros: